tonethar/IGME-330-Master/notes/HW-wc-5.md

 }
 ```
 - here we will broadcast an event named `"lengthchanged"` to any object that is listening for it
-- we are sending along the current length, wraped in a `detail` object, which is a convention that the DOM uses
+- we are sending along the current length, wrapped in a `detail` object, which is a convention that the DOM uses
 - the links to the docs for `dispatchEvent()` and `CustomEvent` are at the top of this document

 <hr>